MartijnWisse/mirte_workshop/arm_and_gripper.md

 The robot has two slots for packages on its back.
 Find the proper angle values for the pick-up arm configuration, so that Mirte Master can grasp the items off of its back in order to place them.

-## 2. Arm motions from python script
+## 2. Arm motions from Python script
 To make the robot autonomous, the arm commands should come from code rather than from the command line.
-Let's try to make the simplest possible python script that can do this.
-It is up to you to create a new python file.
+Let's try to make the simplest possible Python script that can do this.
+It is up to you to create a new Python file.
 We suggest calling it `arm_simple_script.py` and to put it in `~/mirte_ws/src/mirte_workshop/scripts`.

 Copy the following content to the file: